 Forklift-Free Environments Boost Lean Efficiency

-Automation solutions coupled with lean manufacturing is the step in the right direction for a more efficient operation.
-However, really boosting lean and efficient operations is a forklift-free environment and properly designed systems.
-Fundamentally, this model eliminates waste and non-efficient processes, having quality products on time, and removing non-value-added activities, safely and accurately, which in turn delivers greater efficiency.
+Coupling automated material handling systems with lean principles is a step in the right direction for a more efficient operation.
+However, to really drive improvement and augment a lean operation system, this means enforcing a forklift-free environment and implementing a properly designed AMR solution.
+Fundamentally, this model eliminates waste and non-efficient processes, ensuring quality products are available on time by removing non-value added activities, safely and accurately.

 Properly designed automated systems can reduce manual forklift traffic, creating immediate lean process improvement.
 In the case of long-haul transport, an autonomous tow tractor solution with dollies, trains, or carts can easily move the right amount of product for JIT delivery, keeping inventory levels low and aisles free from excess product.
 Ultimately, this process eliminates waste and enables a smoother flow of materials, thus streamlining the production workflow and creating a safe, productive, and lean process.

 In part 2 of this 2-part series on forklift-free environments, learn how safety and profitability are not mutually exclusive.